aubreymoore/CRB-Damage-Survey-Validation/README.md

 A marked improvement was achieved by adjusting damage ratings based on presence/absence of v-shaped cuts (detected by a second object detector).
 After adjustment, accuracy was increased from 51% to 68% and the false positive rate decreased from 39% to 1%.
 A modified interactive noline map is available here at https://aubreymoore.github.io/new-crb-damage-map.

-### Improvement After Including Info from the V-shaped Object Detector Before Assigning Damage Levels

-See  the [Jupyter notebook](https://github.com/aubreymoore/CRB-Damage-Survey-Validation/blob/main/confusion_matrix.ipynb) which I evaluated results after applying the above rules.
-A marked improvement was achieved.
-After applying the 3 rules, accuracy was increased from 51% to 68% and the false positive rate decreased from 39% to 1%.

 ## METHODS

 I evaluated survey results using the following steps: